 The cases worked by our detectives take them to locations not only on campus, but also throughout the city of Denton, the DFW Metroplex and anywhere an investigation may lead them.

-A specialized function of the investigations division is narcotics enforcement.
+A specialized function of Investigative Services is narcotics enforcement.
 A detective that specializes in narcotic investigations works to identify and arrest those who deal narcotics on or near the UNT campus.
 Narcotic detectives often work closely with other jurisdictions including local, state and federal law enforcement officers.

-On average, the division investigates over 400 cases, and prepares or presents over 600 cases for prosecution with the Denton County District Attorney’s office each year.
+On average, Investigative Services investigates over 400 cases, and prepares or presents over 600 cases for prosecution with the Denton County District Attorney’s office each year.

 The training unit overseas all department training and maintains each officers’ training file.
 The training unit works with outside agency instructors, as well as department members who are law enforcement instructors.
 Experienced officers may choose to become a law enforcement instructor and teach law enforcement classes for the department and outside agencies.
 Continuous training throughout an officer’s career can include classroom instruction, firearms training as well as scenario based training.

 The community relations unit is made up of officers who specialize in working with our community to promote safety and better understanding between the community and police department.
 They work with community members and groups on campus, and provide public presentations for the campus community.
 These presentations are conducted for community groups, students, faculty and staff.
 The community relations unit presents over 200 presentations to the campus community every year.